-- Check your registration priority at http://wcc.yccd.edu or in the Schedule of Classes. - Look for prerequisites, corequisites, and recommended courses in which you intend to enroll - Meet with a counselor to assist with selecting courses - Be sure to pay any debts and clear all holds - Apply for assistance for fee waivers through Financial Aid prior to registering - Register through WEBADVISOR or at Admissions and Records
+- Check your registration priority through MyCampus Portal, or at http://wcc.yccd.edu, or in the Schedule of Classes. - Look for prerequisites, corequisites, and recommended courses in which you intend to enroll - Meet with a counselor to assist with selecting courses - Be sure to pay any debts and clear all holds as there are only 10 days to pay for courses from the time of registration. - Apply for assistance for fee waivers through Financial Aid prior to registering - Register through WEBADVISOR or at the Admissions and Records Office